miracuse/miracuse.github.io/docs/more_resources/magic/index.md

 Spells can help with nearly any possible adventuring challenge.
 They might bring terrible destruction in combat, scry the location of notorious criminal, charm the local populace into helping the party, or more.

 The requirements to use spells keep them from being a silver bullet.
 First, a Player needs two _Spirit_ Kits equipped to cast a spell.
-Second, the cost is the user's Mental Health, which might also be damaged by enemies and hazards.
+Second, the cost is the user's Mental Health, which might also be targeted by enemies and hazards.

 Savvy Mages will need to strike a careful balance between preserving their health and casting spells at pivotal moments.
-Reckless Players will quickly find themselves incapacitated by their own risky play style.
+Reckless Players will quickly find themselves incapacitated by their risky playstyle.

 ### Non-Mage Magic